USGS-WiM/NSSServices/Docs/Errors/Get.md

-Returns a list of all available error types
+Returns a list of all available error types.